UKPLab/sentence-transformers/examples/applications/embedding-quantization/README.md

 int8
 ```

+### Combining Binary and Scalar Quantization

+It is possible to combine binary and scalar quantization to get the best of both worlds: the extreme speed from binary embeddings and the great performance preservation of scalar embeddings with rescoring.
+See the [demo](#Demo) below for a real-life implementation of this approach involving 41 million texts from Wikipedia.
+The pipeline for that setup is as follows:

+1. The query is embedded using the [`mixedbread-ai/mxbai-embed-large-v1`](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) SentenceTransformer model.
+2. The query is quantized to binary using the <a href="../../../docs/package_reference/quantization.html#sentence_transformers.quantization.quantize_embeddings"><code>quantize_embeddings</code></a> function from the `sentence-transformers` library.
+3. A binary index (41M binary embeddings; 5.2GB of memory/disk space) is searched using the quantized query for the top 40 documents.
+4. The top 40 documents are loaded on the fly from an int8 index on disk (41M int8 embeddings; 0 bytes of memory, 47.5GB of disk space).
+5. The top 40 documents are rescored using the float32 query and the int8 embeddings to get the top 10 documents.
+6. The top 10 documents are sorted by score and displayed.

+Through this approach, we use 5.2GB of memory and 52GB of disk space for the indices.
+This is considerably less than normal retrieval, for which we would require 200GB of memory and 200GB of disk space.
+Especially as you scale up even further, this will result in notable reductions in both latency and costs.

 ## Additional extensions

 Note that embedding quantization can be combined with other approaches to improve retrieval efficiency, such as [Matryoshka Embeddings](../../training/matryoshka/README.md).
 Additionally, the [Retrieve & Re-Rank](../retrieve_rerank/README.md) also works very well with quantized embeddings, i.e. you can still use a Cross-Encoder to rerank.